Applicants for TSP will be considered for MOE Scholarships or Teaching Awards.

 Students who are recipients of MOE Scholarships or Awards will automatically be placed on the NTU-NIE Teaching Scholars Programme and with full sponsorship by MOE.

-Upon graduation, TSP scholars will receive a Bachelor of Arts (Education) or Bachelor of Science (Education) degree conferred jointly by NTU and NIE.
+Upon graduation, TSP scholars will receive a Bachelor of Arts (Education) or Bachelor of Science (Education) degree conferred by NTU.